Dfte/Discovery/README.md

 # To Do list :

- - Correct the bugs (bug in the whois function)
  - Find a way to detect emails patterns
      - Query HaveIBeenPowned API to gather statistics about pwned emails : email-format.com